-Boy was taken at a friend’s house and is a portrait of her son.
-She let me take a lot of pictures of her three young children over a number of years.
+Untitled (Boy) was taken at a friend’s house and is a portrait of her son.
+She allowed me take a lot of pictures of her three young children over a number of years.
 I was fascinated by how they used the home and how the everyday became transformed through their absorption in their activities.
-From the hundreds of pictures I took I have exhibited, four – looking for an intense distillation of all that I was seeing and feeling.
+From the hundreds of pictures I took I have exhibited only four – looking for an intense distillation of all that I was seeing and feeling.

 Extract from Lilith Press Release, MOT: ‘The Myth of Lilith appears in a number of different forms across various religions.
 Lilith is both, inspiration; giver of knowledge, the strong autonomous woman, while at the same time portrayed as a night demon that strangles babies, possesses young women through mirrors and seduces men away from their wives.
 Jewish Myth casts Lilith as made of the same dust and time as Adam; she refuses to be his sexual inferior and escapes Eden, using her superior knowledge.
 God is unable to persuade her to return and makes Eve from the rib of Adam in an attempt to insure woman’s subservience to man.

 What interested MOT about this myth are its oppositional interpretations and subsequent appropriations.
 MOT looked for work that questions its own nature and its material make up offering ambiguous readings, both satisfying and frustrating interpretation in its relation to the viewer and the context of the exhibition….